-Every single one of these tips does work hand in hand so if you can apply them to your life, you will save a lot more than you think.
+Every single one of these tips works hand in hand, so if you can apply them to your life, you will save a lot more than you think.

 Just please don’t save it all so that you can blow it on everything you did to save it in the first place.

 Get with the program, learn some responsibility, and you will do a lot better at saving.

 Now, if you have a little part of you that feels you are going to save for one big spending spree, go back to #3, and you’ll remember what needs to be done.